Our images are registered as original oil paintings

 Artificial intelligence (AI) and its integration with human intelligence are set to profoundly transform the way we live, unlocking new avenues for economic growth and innovation.
 Yet AI also presents significant challenges, particularly when it comes to creative disciplines.

-More importantly, AI diminishes engagement and poses a profound challenge to human ingenuity and inspiration.
+Evidently, AI diminishes engagement and poses a profound challenge to human ingenuity and inspiration.
 Supporting art that stems from an individual’s talent is essential to preserving creativity and craftsmanship.
-One practical way to do this is by checking for copyright protection: AI-generated images cannot be registered, as they lack true intellectual property—they are not the product of a human creativity.
+One practical way to do this is to check for copyright protection: AI-generated images cannot be registered because they lack true intellectual property—they are not the product of human creativity.

 Traditional Art vs. Digital Art

 Paintings have served as a medium of expression throughout human history, yet over the past forty years, digital technologies have increasingly entered the arts.
-Traditional art relies on physical materials—oil paints, acrylics, watercolors, canvases, and brushes—while digital art depends on hardware and software.
+Traditional painting techniques rely on physical materials—oil paints, acrylics, watercolors, canvases, and brushes—while digital art depends on hardware and software.
 This difference gives traditional art a unique sensory dimension: it can be touched, smelled, and physically manipulated during the creative process, fostering a deep connection between the artist and the work.

 Traditional artists create strokes that are inherently distinctive and unrepeatable, shaped by subtle variations in color mixing and hand movement.
 Digital art, in contrast, offers uniform strokes and copy-and-paste tools, which can reduce the sense of originality.
 Likewise, digital pieces are built with editable layers that can be modified or undone at will, whereas traditional art consists of permanent layers that require the artist to adapt, problem-solve, and respond to the medium in real time.